RodrigoSilvaC/ISYE_8803/Notes/module_1.md

 * **_Model learning issue_**: as distance between observations increases with the dimensions, the sample size required for learning a model drastically increases.
   * Solutions: feature extraction and dimension reduction through low-dimensional learning.

-## Functional Data
+## Functional Data Analysis
 Functional data can be defined as a fluctuating quantity or impulse whose variations represent information and is often represented as a function of time or space.

+## Regression
+Suppose we have a collection of _i.i.d_ training data

+$f(x) = x^2$